M-Venkatachalam/Florence-VL/README of modified work.md

 # Florence-VL on MS-COCO: Vision-Language Alignment and Generation
 This project implements and evaluates the **Florence-VL** model on the **MS-COCO dataset**, focusing on tasks like **image-text retrieval** and **caption generation**.
 Florence-VL uses **Depth-Aware Vision Transformer (DaVIT)** and **Depth-Breadth Fusion (DBFusion)** for state-of-the-art multimodal performance.

+## Introduction
+Florence-VL is a state-of-the-art vision-language model designed to align textual and visual information seamlessly.
+This project evaluates Florence-VL's capabilities on the MS-COCO dataset for tasks like image-text retrieval and caption generation, highlighting its effectiveness through quantitative and qualitative analysis.
+The project also includes preprocessing steps, fine-tuning, and evaluation to replicate results from the original paper.

 ## Examples

 Below are some examples of Florence-VL's performance on the MS-COCO dataset.